3 min read

 As our skin changes, what we need from makeup does, too.
 Fine lines, enlarged pores and way drier skin are all part of making it past 40, and often the gut reaction can be to put on even more makeup to cover it all up.
 But turns out the opposite is true: More makeup only creates more of a mask-like look.
 Below, makeup artist Amanda Thessen breaks down the key tweaks to make as our skin and features change with time.

 “Older skin tends to be drier, so you need to properly prep it before even a drop of makeup goes on,” advises Amanda.
 “Definitely don’t apply foundation straight to a dry face.”

 Instead, she recommends starting with a trio of Pause products to plump up skin and give makeup a smooth a surface to lay on.
-“I like to spritz the Hot Flash Cooling Spray onto clean skin, then layer the Collagen Boosting Moisturizer over it for maximum hydration.”
+“I like to spritz the Cooling Mist onto clean skin, then layer the Collagen Boosting Moisturizer over it for maximum hydration.”
 (Tip: Close your eyes when using the Spray on your face – there are powerful cooling ingredients in there!)

 "I’ll finish with a quick facial massage with the Fascia Stimulating Tool to boost blood flow and elasticity.”

 When it comes to the actual foundation application, a light touch is crucial.
 “A good rule of thumb is to cover what needs to be covered, for example, the areas around the nose, mouth, under the eyes that tend to have more discoloration.”
 More makeup will simply crease into fine lines, causing the mask-like effect mentioned.